defualt/resume/resume.markdown

 ### Career

-#### TED Conferences (video & education) - Consultant, January 2017 - present
+#### TED Conferences (video & education) - Consultant, January 2018 - present
-- Developing React Native applications from the ground up
+- Developing React Native applications from the ground up (iOs, Android, and web)
 - Meeting application requirements as sole app developer on one project
-	- launching the app to production in iOs App Store and Android Play Store
+	- launching the app to production in iOs App Store and Android Play Store and as a web app
 	- setting up a new React Native project
 	- deploying with Fastlane to Android and iOs Beta testers
 	- handling Apple and Google signing certificates
 	- built entire application's screens and business logic
-	- hacking React Navigation to perform custom element based transitions and complex navigation flows
+	- developing a custom navigation system
 	- building backend in Node to support Beta phase
 	- communicating backend requirements for production needs to backend engineers
 	- accomplishing network interacting with GraphQL
 	- integrating Codepush for faster iterations
 	- closely collaborating with design and product on features
-	- building a custom video player and the entire video download functionality
+	- building a custom video player with video download and caching functionality
 	- inventing a markdown-based pseudo CMS for non-technical copy contributors
 - Technical leading on another brand new React Native project
 	- maintaining both projects together as a monorepo with a custom architecture to maximize code sharing